 A hog wire fence is made of multiple wires that are twisted together.
 Hog wire fences are largely used as physical containment to get rid of livestock, define boundaries, and contain plants.

-Con: The materials used in hog wire fencing make them corrosive, so they cannot be electrified.
-This kind of fence is not recommended for containing domesticated animals, as the strength is not sufficient for them to breakthrough.
+Cons: The materials used in hog wire fencing make them corrosive, so they cannot be electrified.
+This kind of fence is not recommended for containing domesticated animals, as the strength is not sufficient for them to break through.